Soben713/Twizhoosh/scripts/twitter_related/get_grade/README.md

-# Ask To Guess Grade
+# Guess My Grade

-Ask Twizhoosh to guess your grade by including `what grade will I get` in your tweet.
+Ask Twizhoosh to guess your grade by including `what grade will I get` in your tweet to him.

 <!--more-->